 Make sure to interact with any responses you receive to build stronger customer relationships and increase overall awareness of your brand.

 Pinterest is another image-based platform that lends itself to blog promotion, especially if you have used original images on your posts.

-Create a Pin with one of your images and include a URL to the relevant blogpost.
+Creating a Pin with one of your images and including a URL to the relevant blogpost will boost the chance of appearing on Google image search, reaching more potential readers and Pinterest users.
 Readers and Pinterest users can then easily and quickly add the pin to their own inspiration boards and share it with their followers.

 For more business-facing blogposts, LinkedIn is your best shot at reaching the right audience.
 Publish a couple of snippets on your post to pique the interest of potential clients, then attach a link to the full blog post where they can find out more.

 Find out more about the benefits of social media for your business.